Benefits available Immediately upon first day of orientation:

 - Christmas Day

 If you are hired to work in some of PATH’s programs such as Residential, you may not have the option of taking off on holidays observed by PATH unless such holiday falls on your regularly scheduled day off.
 In such cases you will receive additional Holiday pay.
-Floating holiday available after 90 days of employment.
+Floating holiday, on your choice of date, available after 90 days of employment.

 To be eligible you must work at least 20 hours.

-Eligible employees are enrolled in a 403(b) pension plan.
+Eligible employees are enrolled in a 403(b) plan.

 PATH contributes 3% of your annual salary at no cost to you.
 In addition, PATH will match 25% for every dollar that you contribute to the plan up to 10% of your base salary.